underscoretype/typeface-strings/README.md

 * `-f` `--input-force`: Force filtering to words that only contain all of the passed in characters
 * `-s` `--word-sequence`: Allow combinations of several words from the source to match a given width -w'
 * `-c` `--letter-combinations`: List of comma-separated n-grams that must be found in matched strings
+* `-g` `--generate`: Use the input text to generate a randomized Markov chain based text from which to extract words (and word combinations), provide number of letters to generate
 * `-v` `--verbose`: Output verbose information of the generation process

 ## Example dictionaries